Updated: Jan 1

 A tear appeared at the corner of Bewilder’s eye.
 He wept softly.
 The wind through the leaves brought little solace to his fractured spirit.
 Diggory, a wise old soul, seemed to envelop Bewilder in an energy of pure love, gently holding his heart as the broken king allowed the waves of emotion to crash over him.

 “Follow your heart, friend,” Diggory whispered from across the fire.
-“Your intuition shall lead you.”
+“Trust your intuition.”

 Many moments passed as the two men, bonded by their humanity, sat together nurtured by the natural world around them.
 As the import of all that had existed before shook Bewilder to his core, a magic descended upon him.
 It was inexplicable.
 He slowly lifted his head, beholding the unparalleled beauty that, previously hidden from view, unfolded like a blossoming garden around him.
 His eyes opened to a world that he’d left behind as a boy, the simple wonders for so long dismissed or ignored.
 Through the dark tunnel of shame and self-hatred he came, emerging into a light so radiant, so magnificent that it burned off the chill and immediately warmed his heart.
 He stood, splayed open, at the alter of understanding, having dropped the false shroud that had he’d worn these many decades.
 As his tired bones stood before God, Bewilder could feel the forgiveness pour over him.
 This God that he had questioned so often was here unconditionally loving him as he had not been able to love himself.
 Through a lifetime in nature, this singular moment in commune with the creator eclipsed all others.

-The king stood up, feeling strangely different, as if a bolt of lightning had been driven into his soul.
+The king stood up, feeling strangely different, as if a bolt of lightning had struck his soul.
 What had just happened?
-As he slowly turned and took in the spectacular landscape around him, he knew deep within him that nothing would ever be the same.
+As he turned and took in the spectacular landscape around him, he knew that nothing would ever be the same.